 American Kennel Club (AKC)

-Both Acorn (up to $15,000 USD including 8% maximum indirect costs) and Oak (over $15,000 - $50,000 USD including 8% maximum indirect costs) grant proposals that can be completed within the budget will be accepted for review.
-Please contact CHF directly to discuss submission of study budgets greater than $50,000 USD.
+Both Acorn (up to $20,000 including 8% maximum indirect costs) and Oak (over $20,000 including 8% maximum indirect costs) grant proposals that can be completed within the budget will be accepted for review.
+On average, CHF studies are $50,000 and two years in length.

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 How to Apply

 Application guidelines and proposal template can be found on the AKC Canine Health Foundation Grants and Submission Reporting Templates webpage to help ensure all required elements of each application are complete prior to online submission.
 All work completed under this funding must strictly adhere to the Foundation's Humane Use of Animals Policy and eligibility requirements.